Adam O'Reilly: St Patrick's Athletic loan

 On 20 January 2022, O'Reilly signed for League of Ireland Premier Division runners up and FAI Cup holders St Patrick's Athletic on loan until 31 July, ahead of their 2022 season.
 On 11 February 2022, he made his debut for the club in the 2022 President of Ireland's Cup against Shamrock Rovers at Tallaght Stadium, scoring his penalty in the shootout as his side lost 5–4 on penalties after a 1–1 draw.
 O'Reilly was voted Player of the Month by the club's fans for June following a run of excellent performances.
 On 19 July 2022, he signed a loan extension until the end of the season in November.
 O'Reilly made his first appearance in European football on 21 July 2022 in a 1–1 draw with Slovenian side NŠ Mura in the UEFA Europa Conference League.
 He was named as the club's Player of the Month award for July 2022, his second month running to win the award.
 O'Reilly scored his first goal for the club in a 3–1 win away to Bohemians at Dalymount Park on 29 August 2022.
 On 7 October 2022, he scored a 93rd minute winner away to Dundalk to secure a crucial 2–1 win for his side in the race for Europe.
 He received the Young Player of the Year award at the club awards night after being voted by supporters.

 Derry City

 On 30 January 2023, O'Reilly departed Preston North End after six and a half years at the club, signing for League of Ireland Premier Division side Derry City on a two-year-contract for an undisclosed fee.
 He made his debut on 10 February 2023 in a 2–0 win over Shamrock Rovers in the 2023 President of Ireland's Cup.
+Having scored 2 goals in 76 appearances in all competitions in his first two years at the club, he signed a new two-year contract with the club on 8 December 2024.